denistsoi/franklinchen.github.io/source/_posts/2013-03-21-my-second-year-of-celebrating-johann-sebastian-bachs-birthday.markdown

 Here are some videos illustrating a little bit of how the sounds and interpretations may differ.

+### Baroque flute: Jed Wentz

 A performance by [Jed Wentz](http://www.jedwentz.com/jedwentz.com/Welcome.html) on Baroque flute:

 <iframe width="560" height="315" src="http://www.youtube.com/embed/m0CiLHDH5FQ" frameborder="0" allowfullscreen></iframe>

+#### (Update of 2013-07-04)

+I no longer like this performance as much as I did initially.
+It is a bit frantic, with some blazing fast playing that I would like to be a bit slower.

+### Modern flute: Emmanuel Pahud

 A performance by Emmanuel Pahud on modern flute, but playing with fine sensitivity to elements of Baroque style:

 <iframe width="420" height="315" src="http://www.youtube.com/embed/YyePpU1_lKo" frameborder="0" allowfullscreen></iframe>

+#### (Update of 2013-07-04)

+My, taste changes in three months: I no longer like this performance.
+It is simultaneously still too smooth and too restrained.

+### Another modern flutist: Nikos Nikopoulos

 A random modern flutist playing in a bland legato-all-the-time style: